Docker and Apptainer

 where:

-Mounting a local directory on the container for permanent storage can be achieved using the -v binding.
-For example this will have the local ~/mywork available on the container in /usr/local/mywork:
+Mounting a local directory in the container for permanent storage can be achieved using the -v binding.
+For example, this will make the local ~/mywork available in the container as /usr/local/mywork:

 docker run -it --rm -v ~/mywork:/usr/local/mywork <image> command